KILTprotocol/spec-kilt-did/README.md

 ##### `ed25519`

-Keys are represented as a `Ed25519VerificationKey2018` type Verification Method as defined by the [Ed25519 Signature 2018](https://w3c-ccg.github.io/lds-ed25519-2018/) cryptographic suite and registered to the [DID Specification Registries](https://www.w3.org/TR/did-spec-registries/#ed25519verificationkey2018).
+Keys are represented as an `Ed25519VerificationKey2018` type Verification Method as defined by the [Ed25519 Signature 2018](https://w3c-ccg.github.io/lds-ed25519-2018/) cryptographic suite and registered to the [DID Specification Registries](https://www.w3.org/TR/did-spec-registries/#ed25519verificationkey2018).

 ##### `ecdsa-secp256k1`

-Keys are represented as a `EcdsaSecp256k1VerificationKey2019` type Verification Method as defined by the [Ecdsa Secp256k1 Signature 2019](https://w3c-ccg.github.io/lds-ecdsa-secp256k1-2019/) cryptographic suite and registered to the [DID Specification Registries](https://www.w3.org/TR/did-spec-registries/#ecdsasecp256k1verificationkey2019).
+Keys are represented as an `EcdsaSecp256k1VerificationKey2019` type Verification Method as defined by the [Ecdsa Secp256k1 Signature 2019](https://w3c-ccg.github.io/lds-ecdsa-secp256k1-2019/) cryptographic suite and registered to the [DID Specification Registries](https://www.w3.org/TR/did-spec-registries/#ecdsasecp256k1verificationkey2019).

 ##### `x25519`

-Keys are represented as a `X25519KeyAgreementKey2019` type Verification Method as registered to the [DID Specification Registries](https://www.w3.org/TR/did-spec-registries/#x25519keyagreementkey2019).
+Keys are represented as an `X25519KeyAgreementKey2019` type Verification Method as registered to the [DID Specification Registries](https://www.w3.org/TR/did-spec-registries/#x25519keyagreementkey2019).

 ##### `sr25519`